 Frances Pearle Mitchell Papers, 1858-1919 (C1703)

-The papers of a Rocheport, Missouri woman consist of appointments, certificates, correspondence, invitations, programs, and dance cards.
-Mitchell, a graduate of Stephens College, was involved in many civic and women's organizations, including the Missouri Women Farmers' Club.
+The papers of a resident of Rocheport, Missouri, consist of appointments, certificates, correspondence, invitations, programs, and dance cards.
+Mitchell, a graduate of Stephens College, was involved in many civic and women’s organizations, including the Missouri Women Farmers’ Club.

 Nuclear Weapons Freeze Campaign Records, 1980-1988 (S0454)

 46.75 cubic feet, 816 folders, 1 16mm film reel